-Transforming the Economics of Language Learning (Part 2) Posted by Transparent Language on Feb 4, 2015 in Company News, Economics of Language Learning, Language Learning, Product Recommendations, Reference/Usage Tips
+Transforming the Economics of Language Learning (Part 2) Posted by Transparent Language on Feb 4, 2015 in Archived Posts, Company News

 Software that delivers just one course in a language is virtually useless for professional purposes.
 It’s like a delivery van that can only go to one address.

 In Part 1, we talked about how combining technology with human instruction can transform the economics and logistics of professional language training and maintenance.
 But it needs to be the best available technology, specifically and tightly aligned to the right curriculum for your purpose.